nstanard/mac/README.md

 The script does not automatically launch these services after installation because you might not need or want them to be running.
-With Homebrew Services, starting, stopping, or restarting these services is as easy as:
+With Homebrew Services, starting, stopping, or restarting these services is as easy as the command below.
+If you insist on having brew services init on boot, [configure a LaunchAgent entry for the service you want to start](https://stackoverflow.com/questions/8014500/macosx-autostart-mysql-on-boot).

 ```
 brew services start|stop|restart [name of service]